On the degree of algebraic cycles on hypersurfaces: Failure of the integral Hodge conjecture

 since the sum of the reciprocals of all primes diverges.
 We know from the previous paragraph that for $d\gg0$, we might have $f_n(d)=1$ only if $d$ is not divisible by any of the primes $p_1,\ldots,p_N$.
 Hence, the density of these $d$ is at most

 This concludes the proof. \end{proof} \begin{remark} For any degree $d\ge1$, there exist special smooth hypersurfaces $X\subset\PP^{n+1}$ of degree~$d$ which do satisfy the integral Hodge conjecture in every codimension~$c$ with $\frac n2<c<n$.
-For example, we can take the Fermat hypersurface \end{remark} \begin{remark} There are infinitely many degrees~$d$ for which we are not able to disprove the integral Hodge conjecture.
-For example, Theorem~\ref{thm:ihc} is still open if $d$ is a prime number, in which case the failure of the integral Hodge conjecture is equivalent to Conjecture~\ref{conj:higher}. \end{remark}
+For example, we can take the Fermat hypersurface since it contains an $(n-c)$-dimensional linear subspace for any $\frac n2<c<n$. \end{remark} \begin{remark} There are infinitely many degrees~$d$ for which we are not able to disprove the integral Hodge conjecture.
+In particular, this problem remains open when $d$ is a prime number, in which case the failure of the integral Hodge conjecture is equivalent to Conjecture~\ref{conj:higher}. \end{remark}